 When they’re done well, infographics are some of the best snacks on the internet.
 Snackable infographics impart small bits of info in a single image that’s easy on the eyes and gentle on the brain.
 Everyone loves infographics, and unlike in the olden days, you can DIY them — usually for free — with the help of tools like Canva, Venngage, and Piktochart.

-Snackable infographics are versatile, too — use them to create step-by-step instructions, a timeline, to share stats, or to highlight main points.
-Repurpose them for social media or email campaigns, or use them in blog posts.
+Snackable infographics are versatile, too — use them to create step-by-step instructions, a timeline, share stats, or highlight main points.
+Repurpose them for social media or email marketing campaigns, or use them in blog posts.